GaelKBertrand/Code-for-economics-projects/University of Illinois UC Data Task/Python implementation/README.md

 ## Results

-After simulating the data and conducting a comprehensive analysis of the Facebook ad campaign experiment, the following key results were obtained:
+After simulating the data and conducting a comprehensive analysis of the Facebook ad campaign experiment, the following key results were obtained.
+You may find my instance output figures and plots in the results folder.

 ### Effectiveness of Ad Types